A Condensed History of the San Diego Shell Club

 2012: Dr. James McLean is presented the Festivus Life Time Achievement Award for his contributions to malacology and information.

 2014: The Festivus publication becomes quarterly.
 The format is updated and becomes available world-wide as either an electronic or hard copy.
-Eugene Coan and Paul Valentich – Scott are presented The Festivus Life Time Achievement Award for their contributions to malacology and conchology.
-Club publishes a special supplement "Icongraphy of the Haliotis Species and Subspecies of Australia and New Zealand" 81 pages by Buzz Owen & Robert Kershaw.
+Eugene Coan and Paul Valentich – Scott are presented.
+The Festivus Lifetime Achievement Award for their contributions to malacology and conchology.
+Club publishes a special supplement "Iconography of the Haliotis Species and Subspecies of Australia and New Zealand" by Buzz Owen & Robert Kershaw.
 The SDSC website is completely revitalized.

-2017: The second annual West Coast Shell Show was held in Balboa Park San Diego on August 26th and 27th.
-The quarterly issues of The Festivus include 348 pages.
+2017: The second annual West Coast Shell Show is held in Balboa Park San Diego in August.
+The Festivus reaches 348 pages in 2017.

-2018: The San Diego Shell Club hosted the National Conchologist of America Conference with week-long activities.
-David Waller and David Berschauer were the San Diego Shell Club Co-Chairman for this event and with the assistance of many Club members and attendees this convention was one for the record books.
-Approximately 170 people registered for the event.
-The third annual West Coast Shell Show was held in Balboa Park just prior to the COA convention and was well attended.
-The San Diego Shell Club published three new books to coincide with the COA convention.
-"Sea Shells of Southern California" by D. Berschauer and R. Clark "Treasures of the Sea; The Unique Seashells of California" by M. Kaufman and P. Kanner and "Jewels of the Everglades" by E. Petuch and D. Berschauer.
+2018: The San Diego Shell Club hosts the National Conchologist of America Conference with week-long activities.
+The convention raises the second highest income reported to date for the COA.
+The third annual West Coast Shell Show is held just prior to the COA convention and was well attended.
+The Club published three new books to coincide with the COA convention; “Sea Shells of Southern California” by D. Berschauer and R. Clark, "Treasures of the Sea; The Unique Seashells of California" by M. Kaufman and P. Kanner, and "Jewels of the Everglades" by E. Petuch and D. Berschauer.

-2019: Lisa Lindahl President.
-After hosting the COA convention in 2018, the club had a quiet year as officers and those on the convention committee now had time for other activities and normal club duties.
+2019: After hosting the COA convention in 2018, the club has a quiet year as officers and those on the convention committee now have time for other activities and normal Club duties.
+The Club offers the April and November auction venues to host legacy collection sales of its members with a portion of the proceeds going to the Club.

-2020: Roger Clark President.
-The COVID 19 world-wide pandemic has had a major impact on club activities.
-Dave Berschauer and David Waller kept the publication of The Festivus on track, but all other club activities such as the Shell Show, both the spring and fall club auctions, and both the club meetings and social activities were cancelled.
-The board meet routinely via Zoom.
-A unique situation arose, as the annual meeting and election of the 2021 club officers could not be held in accordance with the by-laws.
-The 2021 proposed slate of officers begin their duties in January 2021, and an explanation placed in the club records.
-The election was held in 2021 at the first club auction of that year.
+2020: The COVID 19 pandemic has a significant impact on Club activities.
+The publication of The Festivus continues on track, but all other club activities such as the West Coast Shell Show, both the spring and fall club auctions, as well as the club meetings and social activities are cancelled.
+The annual meeting and election of the 2021 Club officers could not be held in accordance with the bylaws.
+Consequently, the 2021 proposed slate of officers begin their duties in January 2021 but were officially installed at the Club’s April auction.